-Ethiopia is currently hosting 840,000 refugees who have fled Somalia and South Sudan to survive.
+Ethiopia currently hosts more than 900,000 refugees, mainly from the neighboring countries of South Sudan, Somalia, Sudan and Eritrea, as well as a more limited number of refugees from Yemen and Syria.
 In 2017, the Horn of Africa was going through a particularly difficult famine situation.
 The worst drought in the last 60 years devastated Southern Somalia, and many of those who came to their neighboring countries did so with high rates of anemia and malnutrition.

 In the camps, they will spend an average of 17 years in which humanitarian aid is all they have to survive.